-On April 7, 2011, Colibri completed a non-brokered private placement for gross proceeds of \$2,400,000 (the "private Placement").
+On April 7, 2011, Colibri completed a non-brokered private placement for gross proceeds of \$2,400,000 (the "Private Placement").
 This non-brokered private placement is comprised of an aggregate of 12,000,000 units at a price of \$0.20 per unit.
 Each unit consists of one common share of the Company and one share purchase warrant, providing the holder with the right to purchase one additional Colibri common share for \$0.35 per share until April 6, 2013.
 The warrants are subject to an early acceleration provision which provides for the mandatory exercise or expiry of the warrants in the event Colibri's shares close at \$0.60 or higher for a period of 20 consecutive trading days.
 The Company paid finder's fees of \$112,350 in cash as well as 561,750 finder's warrants, each finder's warrant entitling the holder to purchase one common share until April 6, 2013.
-The proceeds from the private placement will be used for general working capital for the Company's operations in Sonora, Mexico including the previously announced 2000 meter drill program at the Ramard silver project near the municipality of Carbo, Sonora.
+The proceeds from the private placement will be used for general working capital for the Company's operations in Sonora, Mexico including its 2000 meter drilling program at the Ramard silver project near the municipality of Carbo, Sonora which is currently under way.